 The 3rd edition of the Kisaco Research international Phage Futures Congress will be held as a Virtual summit from Wednesday 24th February till Friday 26th February 2021.

 What is the 3rd Phage Futures Congress and Why attend?

 The market of phage applications has been growing in both investments and innovations.
 New opportunities for revenue are being explored for both preventative treatments as well as therapeutics.
 Phage application has also shown an increased interest in other industries, such as; animal health, biocontrol, and manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.

 The 3rd edition of the Phage Futures Congress will bring together individuals from a range of fields for 3 days, and industry leaders will be focusing on translating phage-based applications into clinically and commercially viable therapeutics.
 There is also content available on-demand which will be available 2 weeks prior to the event.

 Who will be at the 3rd Phage Futures Congress?

 Over 25 speakers from a diversity of fields will be attending.

 The summit will bring together individuals from different industries and occupations, such as; academia, biotech, pharma, regulatory and governments, service providers, and clinicians.

 Agenda for 3rd Phage Futures Congress 2021

 Wednesday 24th February 2021

-Dr. Richard Alm Director of Alliances, CARB-X & Consultant for WHO – Overview of the latest progressions in the clinical landscape for phage-based application
+Dr. Richard Alm Alliance director at CARB-X & Consultant for WHO – Overview of the latest progressions in the clinical landscape for phage-based application

 Dr. Todd Black Executive director of Infectious Diseases at Merck & Co. and Dr. Henry ‘Chip’ Chambers Professor of Medicine at Emeritus in UC San Francisco & Principal Investigator at ARLG – Pharma Insights: Designing phage-based clinical trials to prove efficacy

 Dr. Paul Turner Professor of Ecology & Evolutionary Biology at Yale University and Ella Balasa Patient Advocacy and Engagement Consultant – Phage Therapy for Treating Lung Infections

-Dr. David Ousterout CSO & Co-Founder of Locus Biosciences – Phage Therapy for Urinary Tract Infections
+Dr. David Ousterout Co-founder & CSO at Locus Biosciences – Phage Therapy for Urinary Tract Infections

 Dr. Gina Suh Infectious Disease Specialist at Mayo Clinic – Phage Therapy for Prosthetic Joint Infections